robosoft-ai/robosoft_openai/README.md

 `ros2 run ros2_openai_server openai_server`

 Send it a prompt.
 Here's an example that returns a bool from a yes/no question.
-Not that the `image` field of the service request may be left empty.
+Note that the `image` field of the service request may be left empty...

 `ros2 service call /openai_server ai_msgs/srv/BoolResponse prompt:\ "Are you a pirate?
 Please respond with a one-word answer, yes or no"`

-Here's an example that returns a full string.
+Here's an example that returns a full string...

 `ros2 service call /openai_string_response ai_msgs/srv/StringResponse prompt:\ "Are you a pirate?"`

-There's an example client which sends an image of a wooden table and prompts whether it is indeed a wooden table:
+Here's an example client which sends an image of a wooden table and prompts whether it is indeed a wooden table:

 `ros2 run ros2_openai_server example_client`